creativecommons/cc-legal-tools-app/README.md

    - Everything else

 The text that's in gettext files can be translated via Transifex at [Creative Commons localization][cctransifex].
-For additional information the Django translation domains / Transifex resources, see [How the license translation is implemented](#how-the-tool-translation-is-implemented), below.
+For additional information on the Django translation domains / Transifex resources, see [How the license translation is implemented](#how-the-tool-translation-is-implemented), below.